Assignment of endogenous retrovirus integration sites using a mixture model: A mixture model approach

-Let us first consider the situation in which animal $j$ carries virus $i$, which we might call the ``true positive'' case.
-The first model that springs to mind for count data is something based on the Poisson distribution.
-However, we have found strong evidence of over-dispersion---that is, evidence that the standard deviation of these true positive counts is larger than the square root of their mean---even when we use a model with a large number of parameters to account for the heterogeneities across animals and viruses.
+Let us first consider the situation in which animal $j$ carries insertion site $i$, which we call the ``present'' case because site $i$ is truly present, as opposed to the ``absent'' case where it is not.
+The first model that springs to mind for count data is something based on the Poisson distribution; indeed, this is the approach used by \cite{Bao2014}.
+However, we have found strong evidence of over-dispersion---that is, evidence that the standard deviation of these present counts is larger than the square root of their mean---even when we use a model with a large number of parameters to account for the heterogeneities across animals and insertion sites.
 This over-dispersion is depicted in Figure~\ref{Over-dispersion}, which compares the best-fitting Poisson and negative binomial models in terms of their Pearson residuals, which are the observed counts minus the estimated counts divided by the square roots of the estimated variances.
 On the other hand, the negative binomial family appears adequate for this modeling task.
-Figure~\ref{Over-dispersion} was created simplistically, by discarding all read counts smaller than 10, both because counts greater than 9 are most likely to be true positives and because it is primarily the large counts that cause the over-dispersion.
-In the Poisson figures, the estimated counts are based on maximum likelihood estimates in a model assuming that the $X_{ij}$ greater than 9 are distributed independently as Poisson$(a_i b_j)$ for parameters $a_1, \ldots, a_m$ and $b_1, \ldots, b_n$.
-In the negative binomial figures, the assumption is that the $X_{ij}$ are distributed independently as negative binomial random variables with parameters $r_j$ and $\alpha_i$, where $1\le i\le m$ and $1 \le j\le n$, so that